 A superficial appraisal might produce just the opposite conclusion.
 After all, when the latest Thai dance craze or Chilean chile recipe can whip around the planet at the speed of the internet, when a blockbuster film can shape perspectives and change parlance, it seems that a worldwide culture is just around the corner.
 Haven’t rapid air travel, worldwide capitalism, and omnipresent media made us all more alike, caused us to share more values?

 And at its core, most persons think that is as it should be.
 Opinions, tastes, beliefs, desires: these private preferences all expand to fill the freedom Western culture has created as a sacrosanct space in which to exercise the rational agency that is its greatest contribution.
 These personal preferences are available, pleasurable, and easy, requiring only the broadest permissibility to conform to the millions of virtual circles that choose to indulge in them or refrain.
-When we examine the kinds of preferences that actually do achieve general approval, we should not be surprised to find them composed of only the experiences that are available, pleasurable, and easy: a skeleton of popular interests without a moral spine.
+When we examine the kinds of preferences that actually do achieve general approval, we should not be surprised to find them composed of only the experiences that are available, pleasurable, and easy: a blob of popular interests without a moral spine.
 These experiences can be materially valued, or they can be demonstrated as generally useful and so are embraced.
 Or they can amuse.
 They are the easy agreements of popular culture because they mean so little or entertain us for the moment.
 They do not foster strong dispute because they do no harm.
 They do little good too, but the gates of popular approval swing wide to let such empty preferences in.
-Nothing to object to in such fluffy obsessions as popular music, arts, and “culture.”
-We congratulate ourselves for being so open to diversity in such preferences, but honesty should compel us to admit that our adoption or rejection of these kinds of things matters very little to the culture writ large.
+Nothing to object to in such fluffy obsessions as popular music, arts, and “culture” despite its alienist obsession with the new.
+We congratulate ourselves for being so open to diversity in such preferences, but honesty should compel us to admit that our adoption or rejection of these kinds of things matters very little to society writ large.

 Everything else, and I do mean everything, causes trouble and in doing so casts doubt upon the possibility of a public moral consensus.
 For when it comes to a system of principles of behavior, morality, we face rabid disagreement centered on the sanctity of human freedom versus the demands of human responsibility.
 Autonomy disputes authority.
 Because even the nature of these disputes is disputed, we find a spectrum of positions rather than a polarity.
 And the kicker is that no means to a resolution of these disputes is accepted either.

 These entrenched positions spell trouble for anyone advancing culture as the arbiter of morality, but even if they were more conciliatory, we face a final and equally damning handicap: cultures themselves are in constant tension.
 This is not a matter of an absent moral consensus.
 It concerns an absence of cultural identity.
-I do not refer to the postmodernist’s irony of an all-consuming and conforming behemoth that swallows up or in later iterations imparts identity to individuals, nor to the oppressed minority cultures that postmodernists seem so eager to preserve against the appetite of institutional power.
+I do not refer to the postmodernist’s irony of an all-consuming and conformist behemoth that swallows up or in later iterations imparts identity to individuals, nor to the oppressed minority cultures that postmodernists seem so eager to preserve against the appetite of institutional power.
 I refer to them all: the bourgeois and the proletarian, the country club crowd and the union hall, the gangs and the police who pursue them, feminists and choir members and the triplets down the block.
 They’re all cultures, defined as shapers of identity.
 We all participate in varied cultures, each exerting its subtle or blatant expectations, growing louder and fainter with the level of our attention and approval.
 We join some willingly and belong to others by virtue of our language, gender, skin color, place of birth, and so on.
 They are all potentially influential, yet somehow we manage to negotiate among their conflicting moral prescriptions.
 We neither absorb them all nor reject them all nor for that matter even notice them all.
 Something must arbitrate the effects of manifold cultures on us, and whatever we call it must allow for a variance in effect that must challenge a simplistic linear causal relationship.
 What does it mean to be an X in the year Y in the place Z?
 No one can truly say because every X has been formed by an entire alphabet of experiences that precludes any constrictive definitional perspective.
 To be clear, we can speak with some accuracy about categorical concepts but not about the individuals who make them up without risking stereotyping (see “Stereotypes and Categories”).
 And most of persons’ experiences have happened in the context of a culture: family, friends, neighbors, activities, and interests, all of them distinctive and all of them tickling their moral agency.
 Their impacts are literally incalculable, for they depend on the will of the rational agent who navigates them.
 From the time of Marx, certainly, and even from the earliest epistemological thinking of Locke, we have absorbed the mistaken notion that persons are empty vessels into which experience pours its plaster, hardening into the cultural mold of environment .
 The postmodern assumption that reasoning is a product of that process rather than the arbiter of the manifold cultures that it negotiates is the result of human science’s need to eliminate free will as a variable in its theorizing as it permeated the culture over the last two centuries.
 It is denied by every moment of our consciousness, yet it remains a persuasive force in all the ways that psychology, sociology, and educational theory resonate.
 This is in no way meant to deny that cultures influence persons nor that we can broadly categorize that influence.
 What we can’t say is what it means to the individual participant for the simple reason that she participates in so many others.
 We not only lack consensus.
 We also lack the univocal culture to instill it.